 - Clear discharge from the vagina.

-During the last week of pregnancy, the kittening box should be placed in a warm, quiet, draft-free room (this is important as newborn kittens are unable to regulate their own body temperature for the first three weeks of life),.
+During the last week of pregnancy, the place the kittening box in a warm, quiet, draft-free room (this is important as newborn kittens are unable to regulate their body temperature for the first three weeks of life),.
 The room should be off limit to children and other pets.
 She should be encouraged to sleep in this box.

 Food, water, and a litter tray also need to be placed in this room.

-The kittening box can be lined with old newspapers—which can easily be changed—or an old blanket.
+Line the nesting box with old newspapers—which can easily be changed—or an old blanket.
 Make sure that the blanket isn’t going to snag the kittens’ claws.
-The bedding should be changed regularly.

-- Antiseptic (such as Betadine, diluted to the colour of weak tea) to apply to the umbilical
+- Antiseptic (Betadine, diluted to the colour of weak tea) to apply to the umbilical

 First stage – 12 hours or more

 - Birth begins with the onset of uterine contractions.
 During this stage, the cervix begins to dilate (open).
 A clear, odourless discharge from the vagina is usually apparent.
 This discharge is known as the mucus plug and was in the cervix during pregnancy, sealing the uterus from the vagina.
 As the first stage progresses, contractions will become closer and closer together.